-Chinese Goose Characteristics, Origin & Uses
+Chinese Goose: Origin, Characteristics, Uses

 Chinese goose are considered to be the most beautiful and graceful member of the goose family.
 They have long and graceful necks.
 And because of their necks, Chinese goose are sometimes referred to as ‘Swan Goose’.